LinguistDeveloper/clarive/docs/en/cmd/cla-db.markdown

 title: cla db - Database utilities
 icon: console
 ---

-`cla db`: Database diff and deploy tool.
+* `cla db`: Database diff and deploy tool.

-This command is in charge of deploying Clarive schema to a database.
+* This command is in charge of deploying Clarive schema to a database.
 The behavior is the same as the command `db-deploy`.

-The option `–h` shows the command help with a short description of every option:
+* The option `–h` shows the command help with a short description of every option: <br />

         > cla db -h

         NAME